Danielle Nierenberg: Food Tank

 In 2013, Nierenberg co-founded Food Tank: The Think Tank For Food, a non-profit organization.
 The organization aims to offer solutions and environmentally sustainable ways of alleviating hunger, obesity, and poverty by creating a network of connections and information.
 The organization's inaugural Food Tank Summit was held in January 2015 in partnership with The George Washington University.
 In 2016, the series expanded to Sacramento, CA, São Paulo, Brazil, and Chicago, IL.

-The organization was the official North American Partner of the United Nation's International Year of Family Farming with the UN Food and Agriculture Organization, the Global Forum on Agricultural Research, and the International Fund for Agricultural Development (IFAD).
+The organization was the official North American Partner of the United Nations' International Year of Family Farming with the UN Food and Agriculture Organization, the Global Forum on Agricultural Research, and the International Fund for Agricultural Development (IFAD).

 As part of her role at Food Tank, Nierenberg is routinely interviewed in major media as an expert on issues such as food waste, food and artificial intelligence, food insecurity, the meat industry, food and technology, hunger and obesity, food trends, nutrient density, the COVID-19 pandemic's impact on the food system, Indigenous crops, food labeling/expiration dates, urban agriculture, and women in the food system.

 In 2022, Food Tank convened an official listening session in the lead-up to the White House Conference on Hunger, Nutrition and Health.
 Exploring the theme "Dismantling Silos to Strengthen Nutrition and Food Security Research," the session's key takeaways were compiled into a formal report for the White House's consideration as they develop a strategy to end hunger, increase healthy eating and physical activity, and eliminate disparities.

 Food Tank joined a coalition of non-governmental organizations and institutions including the Harvard Law School Food Law and Policy Clinic, WeightWatchers International Inc., Grubhub and the Natural Resources Defense Council to help build bipartisan support for the Food Donation Improvement Act, which was signed into law in January 2023.
 Food Tank's efforts included convening an event on Capitol Hill in partnership with WW, Bread for the World, the Harvard Law School Food Law and Policy Clinic (FLPC), and The Healthy Living Coalition where lawmakers, policy experts, and advocates fighting food waste called on Congress to pass the legislation.

 Food Tank also partnered with all official food pavilions at the U.N.
 Climate Conference (COP27) in Sharm El-Sheikh, Egypt, including the Food4Climate Pavilion with A Well-Fed World, Compassion in World Farming, FOUR PAWS, IPES-Food (International Panel of Experts on Sustainable Food Systems) and ProVeg International; the Food Systems Pavilion with Clim-Eat and 15 other partners; and the Food and Agriculture Pavilion with CGIAR, the U.N.
 Food and Agriculture Organization, and The Rockefeller Foundation.